JordanMagnuson/Status-Quo/readme.txt

 jordan@gametrekking.com .

-Note: The FlashPunk library is covered by its own license, which can be found in this project's flashpunk directory.
+Note: The FlashPunk library is covered by its own license, which can be found in the flashpunk directory.

 ------------------------------------------------------------------------
 CREDITS